LukasWoodtli/WebPage/content/rotation_matrix.md

 There are three uses for a rotation matrix:

 - To represent an [orientation]({filename}/pose_and_position.md)
-- To change the reference frame in which a vector or a frame is represented (passive rotation)
+- To change the reference frame in which a vector or a frame is represented (operator for passive rotation)
-- To rotate a vector or a frame (active rotation)
+- To rotate a vector or a frame (operator for active rotation)

 In the first use, $R$ is thought of as representing a frame; in the second and third uses, $R$ is thought of as an operator that acts on a